Skip to contents

 Objectives

 mapme.biodiversity facilitates statistical data analysis for protected areas around the globe.
 It supports a high number of biodiversity related datasets and associated indicators that can be utilized to monitor and evaluate the effectiveness of protection efforts.
 Several indicators are available at regular intervals for almost two decades (2000 to 2020).
 This allows users to analyse spatial and temporal dynamics of their biodiversity portfolios.
-The package abstracts away repetitive tasks, such as temporal and spatial selection of resources.
+The package abstracts repetitive tasks, such as temporal and spatial selection of resources.
 This allows a seamless approach to quantitative data analysis even for very large (potentially global) portfolios where users are enabled to focus on the aims of their analysis.
 The package has been tested on Microsoft Azure’s cloud infrastructure as well as on local machines.
-The internal framework was designed to allow an easy process to provide extensions in the form of additional resources and indicators, unlocking the potential for a future growth in supported datasets and Pull-Requests are highly appreciated.
+The internal framework was designed to allow an easy process to provide extensions in the form of custom resources and indicators, unlocking the potential for a future growth in supported datasets.
+We thus highly appreciate Pull-Requests contributing new resources/indicators.
 For geographic data analysis, the package uses sf for operation of vector data and terra for raster data.

 mapme.biodiversity package